Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

 ## Overview

-All monsters have 0 DEF.
+All Monsters have 0 DEF.

 ### Level 4
-The 3 Level 4 monsters have 1900 ATK and share the following non-once-per-turn effect:
+The 3 Level 4 Monsters have 1900 ATK and share the following non-once-per-turn effect:

 > If another card is banished: You can add this banished card to your hand, or Special Summon this card from your hand.